 Becoming a lawyer is no walk in the park.
 You have to do well enough in college and on the LSAT to get into law school, graduate from law school, get a job and pass the bar exam.
 At the end of that process, you might have racked up significant student loan debt.
 Do lawyers’ salaries make up for the hard work and long hours?
 Here’s what you should know about the average salary of a lawyer.
+Consider working with a financial advisor as you assess the potential costs and benefits of a legal career.

 The Average Salary of a Lawyer: An Overview

-One of the biggest determinant of salary for lawyers is the type of employer they work for.
+One of the biggest determinants of salary for lawyers is the type of employer they work for.
 Lawyers who clock in and out for big corporate law firms will command a much higher salary than those who work as public defenders.

 Not all lawyers represent individual clients in court.
 Some work in-house for corporations and non-profits, some work for the government and some work in arbitration or mediation, among other paths.
 Some lawyers own their own practices while others work at huge, multi-national firms.